 - Admission to the University by completing the UMSL Undergraduate Application

-- Minimum cumulative GPA of 3.25 (including all transferable courses), regardless of whether or not the applicant holds a baccalaureate degree in another field of study.
+- Minimum cumulative GPA of 3.25 (including all transferable courses)

-- Grade of B- or higher within 5 years of clinical enrollment in the following courses: Chemistry, Anatomy & Physiology I, Anatomy & Physiology II, Microbiology
+- Grade of B- or higher within 5 years of clinical enrollment in the following courses: Chemistry, Anatomy & Physiology I, Anatomy & Physiology II, Microbiology, Human Growth and Development.

 - Grade of C- or higher in all prerequisite courses except in the case of the above-listed science courses